MwenechoJH/LINUX_JOURNEY/README.md

 **/var**	This directory contains variable data files such as log files, email in-boxes, web application related files, cron files, and more.

+## Shell
+The thing that we think is the CLI <br>
+It provide text based input/output interface between user and kernel<br>

+**Terminal Emulators** - These are software that emulate the function of a terminal.<br>
+The terminal acts as a point of communication with the shell.<br>

 ## Commands
 When working with the linux terminal, we normlly deal with commands.
 In my own understanding, these are short and structured phrases used to interact with the system.